Packaged goods: average quantity

 The Regulations that cover the average quantity system - the Weights and Measures (Packaged Goods) Regulations 2006 - control the overall average quantity and the limits of permitted variation of the actual quantity of batches of packaged goods.

 They apply to packages that are made up without the customer being present, and are intended for sale in pre-determined constant quantities (by weight or volume) where the packer has determined not to individually weigh or measure each package.
-They do not apply to 'catchweight' items where the quantities within packages vary (for example, prepacked cheese where the price you pay is dependent on the weight of each individual item), even where these packages are made up without the customer being present; nor do they apply to goods sold loose in the presence of the purchaser.
+They do not apply to 'catchweight' items where the quantities within packages vary (for example, prepacked cheese where the price you pay is dependent on the variable weight of each individual item), even where these packages are made up without the customer being present; nor do they apply to goods sold loose in the presence of the purchaser.

 The controls apply both to traders making packaged goods and those importing them.

-The effect of these Regulations is to ensure that 'on average' packaged goods contain the declared weight or volume of goods, which helps to increase customer confidence in the stated quantity, whilst recognising and defining acceptable tolerances to the variations in quantity inherent in packing processes.
+The effect of these Regulations is to ensure that, 'on average', packaged goods contain the declared weight or volume of goods, which helps to increase customer confidence in the stated quantity, whilst recognising and defining acceptable tolerances to the variations in quantity inherent in packing processes.
 These small variations are limited by the requirements in the Regulations.

 WHAT IS A PACKAGE?

 Very small items of less than 5 g or 5 ml, or large items of more than 25 kg or 25 l, are excluded from these Regulations; however, the quantity still needs to be at least that declared.
 Also excluded are goods sold by length or number.
-If you are in doubt about the product you are packing or importing please contact your local Trading Standards service for specialist advice.
+If you are in doubt about the product you are packing or importing, please contact your local Trading Standards service for specialist advice.

 THE THREE PACKERS' RULES